 article_id dominant_narrative dominant_subnarrative explanation

-where article_id is the identifier of the article, dominant_narrative is the string representing the dominant narrative of the article, dominant_subnarrative is the string representing the corresponding dominant subnarrative of the article, and explanation is the string representing free text explanation of the dominant narrative.
+where article_id is the file name of the input article, dominant_narrative is the string representing the dominant narrative of the article, dominant_subnarrative is the string representing the corresponding dominant subnarrative of the article, and explanation is the string representing free text explanation of the dominant narrative.
 The format of the submission files is similar (see below), but does not include the dominant-narrative elements.

 article_id explanation

-This is an example of a section of the gold file for the articles with ids 10001 - 10002:
+This is an example of a section of the gold file for two articles:

-10001 Blaming Others Ukraine is the aggressor Ukraine war started...
+EN_10001.txt URW: Blaming Others URW: Ukraine is the aggressor Ukraine war started...

 For the training set we provide one gold file per article as well as a single gold file with all gold labels for all files.
 The participants are expected to upload one file for all the articles per task.